Shivam-Shukl/Potato-Disease-Classifier/README.md

-# Potato Leaf Disease Classifier
+# Potato Leaf Disease Classification using CNN

 ## Problem Statement

-Farmers face significant economic losses and crop waste every year due to diseases affecting potato crops.
-Two major leaf diseases — Early Blight and Late Blight — are responsible for a large portion of the yield loss.
+Farmers worldwide face significant economic losses and crop waste due to various diseases affecting potato plants.
+Early blight and late blight are among the most devastating diseases that impact potato leaves, causing substantial yield losses annually.
+Traditional methods of disease identification are often time-consuming, require expert knowledge, and may not provide timely diagnosis for effective intervention.

-Manual disease detection is slow, error-prone, and impractical for large-scale farms.
-There is a growing need for an automated and scalable solution that can detect these diseases early to help farmers take timely action.

-## Objective

-To develop a Convolutional Neural Network (CNN)-based image classification model that accurately classifies potato leaf images into three categories:

-- Healthy
-- Early Blight
-- Late Blight
+The challenge is to develop an automated, accurate, and scalable solution that can:
+- Quickly identify potato leaf diseases from images
+- Distinguish between healthy leaves and diseased ones
+- Classify specific disease types (early blight vs. late blight)
+- Enable early detection for timely treatment
+- Be accessible to farmers regardless of their technical expertise

 ## Solution Overview

-- Used a CNN model trained on a publicly available potato leaf dataset.
-- Achieved an accuracy of 97%–100% across test images.
-- Model can classify potato leaf diseases with high precision and robustness.
-- Helps farmers in early and accurate detection, preventing further crop damage.
+This project implements a Convolutional Neural Network (CNN) model to classify potato leaf images into three distinct categories:
+1. **Healthy** - Normal, disease-free potato leaves
+2. **Early Blight** - Leaves affected by early blight disease
+3. **Late Blight** - leaves affected by late blight disease

+The solution leverages deep learning techniques to automatically extract features from leaf images and provide accurate disease classification, enabling farmers to make informed decisions about crop management.

 ## Key Features